Archive for the ‘home remodeling’ Category

 In general, it’s best to install flooring after old cabinets have been removed but before new cabinets have been installed.
 Installing floors first provides the cleanest look since it flows directly beneath the cabinets.
 It is also safer for your cabinets since it allows you to prevent possible stains or nicks that occur during the sanding or installation process of your flooring.

-Should You Paint Your Ceilings Before or After Installing Flooring: Conclusion
+Should You Paint Before or After Installing Flooring: Conclusion

 Most of the time, the proper order of things is obvious: wash before dry, socks before shoes, etc. However, when it comes to flooring installation, the process isn’t as clear.
 Remodeling projects are a lot of work, but end up being well worth the effort.
 Redoing your floors, ceilings, walls, and cabinets in the proper order will reduce stress, minimize the risk of damage, and produce beautiful results.

-If you are in the process of home renovation and are looking to replace your current flooring and have your walls painted and would like to turn the job over to an expert, give us a call at LNL Construction for a free quote.
+If you are in the process of home renovation and are looking to replace your current flooring and have your walls painted, and would like to turn the job over to an expert, give us a call at LNL Construction for a free quote.
 With over 31 years of experience, our main goal is to provide top-quality work and also to build a level of trust with our customers like no other.
 From proposal to contract, everything is done with honesty, integrity, and common sense in mind.
-We service Sacramento and surrounding areas.
+We serve Sacramento and the surrounding areas, including Roseville and Folsom, with quality home painting and general contractor services.

 Get Estimate